Camarones and RN3 – Western Patagonia

 On our way we stopped off in Comodoro Rivadavia to collect supplies, which is one of the largest in Patagonia and is a stark contrast to the natural beauty of the surrounding area.
 Established in 1901 as a small port, Comodoro Rivadavia became a crucial hub for Argentina’s oil industry after petroleum was discovered nearby in 1907.
 Today, the region is dotted with “nodding donkeys,” oil rigs extracting petroleum from the vast reserves beneath the arid Patagonian steppe.
 The city has grown into an industrial centre, its economy closely tied to the energy sector.
 While Comodoro itself may not boast the tourist appeal of other Patagonian towns, its strategic importance as an oil producer plays a key role in Argentina’s broader economic landscape.
 The juxtaposition of the industrial skyline against the rugged cliffs and deep blue Atlantic waters adds another dimension to the diverse geography of Patagonia.

-Despite the unassuming settlements, the coastline itself remains striking, with dramatic cliffs meeting the deep blue Atlantic Ocean, none more so than where we set up our bush camp on the beach, with the ocean on one side and dramatic cliffs on the other.
+Despite the unassuming settlements, the coastline itself remains striking, and a perfect spot to break the long journey to major sites around El Calafate and El Chalten, with dramatic cliffs meeting the deep blue Atlantic Ocean, none more so than where we set up our bush camp on the beach, with the ocean on one side and dramatic cliffs on the other.

 Dates 09/03/2018 to 11/03/2018 – Dragoman Days 6 & 7